Wilaak/Route2/README.md

 ### Features:
 - **Parameters**: Flexible routing with required, optional and wildcard parameters.
-- **Constraints**: Use regex or custom functions as parameter constraints.
+- **Constraints**: Use regex or custom functions to validate and intercept parameters.
 - **Middleware**: Execute logic before and after route handling.
 - **Grouping**: Organize routes with shared functionality for cleaner code.
+- **Hooks**: Extend routing functionality for integrating with DI containers, metrics and more.
-- **Lightweight**: A single-file, no-frills dependency-free routing solution.
+- **Lightweight**: A single-file, no-frills, dependency-free routing solution.

 ## Install